laravel/prompts/README.md

 use function Laravel\Prompts\confirm;

 $confirmed = confirm(
-    message: 'Would you like to install dependencies?',
+    label: 'Would you like to install dependencies?',
     default: false,
     yes: 'Yes, please',
     no: 'No, thank you',